 Betterment was one of the first and most successful Robo-advisors, providing tools and questionnaires to help you find the right mix of investments for your age and risk tolerance.

-When you first sign up, Betterment will ask for your income and investing goals.
 From there, it will help you craft a balanced portfolio to achieve your goals.
-Its management fee of 0.25% is as good or better than most other Robo-advisor platforms out there.
+Its management fee of 0.25% is as good or better than most other Robo-advisor platforms.
 For 0.4%, you can get access to a human, financial advisor.

 Another useful feature in the app is automatic tax-loss harvesting, which helps you buy and sell to achieve paper losses you can use to offset gains on your taxes.

 If you are an active trader, you may need more features than many simple investing apps can offer.
-Ally Invest offers $0 commissions on eligible U.S. securities, a $0 minimum balance, a large selection of no-transaction-fee mutual funds, and very low fee options trading, making it one of the best investment apps out there.
+Ally Invest offers $0 commissions on eligible U.S. securities, a $0 minimum balance, a large selection of no-transaction-fee mutual funds, and very low fee options trading, making it one of the best investment apps.

 For the experienced investor, Ally also offers Forex trading, portfolio rebalancing features, and tons of research and technical indicators not available in some other apps.

-While there aren't many bells and whistles (or technically even an app), Vanguard makes it super simple to invest in quality index funds that consistently offer some of the lowest fees around.
+While there aren't many bells and whistles (or technically even an app), Vanguard makes it super simple to invest in quality index funds that consistently offer some of the lowest fees.

-While Personal Capital's $100,000 minimum investment may be too high for many, everyone can use their free tools to track external investment accounts and net worth.
+While Personal Capital's $100,000 minimum investment may be too high for some, everyone can use their free tools to track external investment accounts and net worth.

-For those interested in more human-centric financial management, Personal Capital offers access to a team of financial advisors or even your own personal advisor if you invest $200,000 or more.
+For those interested in a more human-centric financial management, Personal Capital offers access to a team of financial advisors or even your advisor if you invest $200,000 or more.
 You pay more for this feature than a Robo-advisor, starting at 0.89% and going down to 0.49% for larger accounts.

-Looking to give your kids more than toys and clothes for Christmas?
-The stockpile was founded by a CEO who wanted to give stocks to his own nieces and nephews.
+Are you looking to give your kids more than toys and clothes for Christmas?
+The Stockpile app was founded by a CEO who wanted to provide stocks for his nieces and nephews.

-With the Stockpile app, you can give a gift card that is redeemable for stock shares.
-It also allows you to buy fractional shares, so if you wanted to invest in, say, Amazon but didn't have a few thousand dollars lying around, you could buy a partial share with $100 or $200.
-(And if you're struggling to find your first chunk of money to invest, here are some tips on how to make $200 a day to get you started).
+With the Stockpile app, you can give a gift card redeemable for stock shares.
+It also allows you to buy fractional shares.
+So if you wanted to invest in Amazon but didn't have a few thousand dollars, you could buy a partial share for $100 or $200.

 Stash is a personal finance app that is a great place to start investing as a beginner.
 You can trade stocks, ETFs, options, and cryptos to diversify your portfolio.
 Stash features offer fractional share options, financial planning tools, banking, and a Stock-Back card.
 While they charge a monthly fee, Stash also offers all features you need to manage your finances.